 2. Smart Contract Deployment Fee

-Deploying smart contracts requires gas fees for the blockchain to execute.
-Currently, the smart contract deployment fee is charged as below and subject to change:
+Gas fees are required for deploying smart contracts on the blockchain.
+Currently, the smart contract deployment fee is charged as shown below and is subject to change:

 - ETH = ~0.10 ETH

 - BSC = ~0.03 BNB

 Once the collection is created and the smart contract has been deployed, you can change the smart contract owner.
 However, you will be charged a gas fee as this is an on-chain operation.

 3. Royalty Fee

 Every time an NFT is sold, a percentage of the sale price (royalty fees) will be paid to compensate the original NFT creator.
 Sellers need to pay a 1 - 10% royalty fee to the creator.
 You can view the royalty fee on each NFT detail page.

 - For NFTs minted by project partners, sellers will need to pay a 10% royalty fee.

 - For NFTs minted on Binance, the same royalty fee will apply to all NFTs in the collection.
 Please note that you can only set the royalty fee amount during the NFT creation process.

 For the initial sale of an Unverified NFT (i.e., the first time a newly minted Unverified NFT is sold by the creator to a buyer), creators are restricted from withdrawing the transaction proceeds from the sale for ten days.